The NASA solicitation for the XRISM Guest Observer Program is intended for Principal Investigators based in USA or Canada only.

 General Form

 This section contains fields for details about your collaborators, if any, and additional contact information.
 It also contains some fields related to the type of proposal and your proposal's Target(s) of Opportunity, if applicable.
-Up to 20 Co-Investigators can be specified.
-If you have more than 20 Co-Investigators, additional Co-Investigators can be specified in the team expertise PDF that you will need to upload after successful submission of your proposal forms.
+Up to 30 Co-Investigators can be specified; however, only the first two will appear in formatted (PDF/PostScript/LaTeX) renditions of the RPS forms.
+If you have more than 30 Co-Investigators, additional Co-Investigators can be specified in the team expertise PDF that you will need to upload after successful submission of your proposal forms.
 The team expertise PDF should always include your complete list of Co-Investigators regardless of how many you have.
 Do not list any Co-Investigators in any comment fields of the forms, please.

 Co-Investigator First Name